 Lawn diseases are not usually a threat to a homeowner's lawn.
-Occasionally an outbreak will occur after an extended period of heat and humidity but for the most part, a lawn will remain relatively disease free as long as it is maintained properly.
-Sports fields and golf courses are more susceptible to turf diseases due to their extensive use and intense conditioning but rarely will a homeowner need to apply fungicide to the lawn either as a preventative measure or even as a treatment.
+Occasionally an outbreak will occur after an extended period of heat and humidity but for the most part, a lawn will remain relatively disease-free as long as it is maintained properly.
+Sports fields and golf courses are more susceptible to turf diseases due to their extensive use and intense conditioning but rarely will a homeowner need to apply a fungicide to the lawn either as a preventative measure or even as a treatment.

 However, if there is a dead or dying spot on your lawn, it is beneficial to know if it might be a disease or simply the neighbor taking the dog to its favorite spot.
 Identifying a lawn disease may also give you clues as to what is causing its presence and if there is anything you can do about it.

 There are numerous diseases that can creep up on the lawn if the proper conditions are present.
 Some of the common popular ones include: